Asker1997/Real-Estate-Scraper/README.md

-# BINA.AZ REAL-ESTATE SCRAPER (CS50 FINAL PROJECT) OVERVIEW
+# BINA.AZ REAL-ESTATE SCRAPER OVERVIEW

 BINA.AZ is the biggest real-estate listing website in Azerbaijan.
 In this project, I analyze the most popular commercial streets/regions in the capital, Baku, in order to get a sense of the trends where the most real-estate  is bought and sold.